Class Sets

 public static <E extends java.lang.Enum<E>> java.util.EnumSet<E> newEnumSet(java.lang.Iterable<E> iterable, java.lang.Class<E> elementType)

-instance containing the given elements in their natural order.
-This method behaves identically toEnumSet.copyOf(Collection)
+Returns a new, mutableEnumSetinstance containing the given elements in their natural order.
+This method behaves identically toEnumSet.copyOf(Collection), but also accepts non-Collectioniterables and empty iterables.

 -